quixio/quix-streams/docs/subscribe.md

 ## Create a topic consumer

 Topics are at the center for stream processing operations.
-In order to access that topic for subscribing you need an instance of `TopicConsumer`.
+In order to subscribe to data in a topic you need an instance of `TopicConsumer`.
 This instance allow you to receive all the incoming streams on the specified topic.
 You can create an instance using the client’s `create_topic_consumer` method, passing the `TOPIC` as the parameter.

 === "Python"